projectatomic/openshift2nulecule/README.md

         - pushing images to other registy
     - (b) Expose OpenShift registry [1] and use that
         - exporting registry [1]
+        - detection if registry is exposed (images in ReplicationControllers and Pods are using iternal address)
         - authenticating to registry
  - Create Nulecule file